-Students can email Karen to schedule a meeting.
+Students can email Karen for a remote or in-person meeting

 - BA (Ecology & Evolutionary Biology) Princeton University